 The second discovery is made by Böhme and collaborators in a southern German clay pit.
 In a nail-biting race against time – the pit is commercially operated year-round to turn the clay into bricks – they manage to recover much fossil material during three field seasons.
 This includes a partial skeleton of a new primate species named Danuvius guggenmosi dated to about 11.6 mya.
 Based on several physical characteristics, Böhme and colleagues argue it, too, resembles early hominins more than known great ape fossils.

-These two important fossils, Graecopithecus and Danuvius, were present in Europe at a time where conventional wisdom has it that Africa was the epicentre of hominin evolution.
+So, Graecopithecus and Danuvius, two important fossils, are one part of her argument that there were early hominins in Europe at a period where conventional wisdom has it that Africa was the epicentre of hominin evolution.
 The second challenge to the Out of Africa hypothesis comes from other palaeoanthropologists.
 For example, there is criticism of the earliest claimed African hominin, Sahelantropus tchadensis**, with some researchers arguing it is a great ape instead.
 Then there are several fossils from Asia (the Chinese Homo wushanensis, the Philippine H. luzonensis, and the Indonesian H. floresiensis), plus tools that overlap with the African timeline up to 2.6 mya, contradicting the Out of Africa hypothesis (specifically, the Out of Africa I variant).

 “As with deserts, savannah ecosystems were in constant flux and integrated across Africa and Eurasia, a region dubbed Savannahstan by some.
 Perhaps that was the cradle of humanity.”